-We finish the trip with a boat transfer from Barefoot Manta to Denarau marina in Nadi.
+We finish the trip with a boat transfer from the Yasawa Islands to Denarau marina in Nadi on Day 7.
 Accommodation on this night (and transfers to your hotel) need to be booked by you and are not included in the trip cost.
+If departing Fiji the evening of Day 7, we recommend not booking a flight that departs before 10pm.

-You may like to extend your stay at Barefoot Manta, or another island in the Yasawas and return to the mainland on a later day.
+You may like to extend your stay in the Yasawas at one of the resorts and return to the mainland on a later day.
 If you would like to stay longer in the islands, please let us know at least six weeks prior to your trip departure date so we can change your boat reservation (boat surcharge may be applicable).
 To save transfer time to and from the islands, you may like to consider booking a seaplane transfer (additional cost).
 The views from the plane are spectacular!
 A short list of Yasawa resorts and seaplane operators recommended by past trip participants are included on the last page of these notes.